Eduardo Majeroni: Australia

 then they appeared together in Society, renamed Jealousy.
 A month later, Signora Majeroni gave birth to their second son.

 They returned to the Melbourne stage in March, this time at the Academy of Music, with a new play, A Living Statue, again translated from the Italian La Statua di Carne of Teobaldo Cicconi, by François Morel.

-Their final shows in Melbourne consisted of the Ristori favorite Queen Elizabeth, by Giacometti, with the vaudevillean Nephews and Nieces on he same bill, closing on 7 April 1877.
+Their final shows in Melbourne consisted of the Ristori favorite Queen Elizabeth, by Giacometti, with the vaudevillean Nephews and Nieces on the same bill, closing on 7 April 1877.

 They toured Jealousy, A Living Statue, and The Old Corporal for short seasons to the Royal Princess Theatre, Bendigo, the Academy of Music, Ballarat, and the Mechanics' Institute, Geelong several times throughout April and May, before crossing to Tasmania, playing at the Theatre Royal, Hobart to 16 June and the Theatre Royal, Launceston to 28 June, closing with Camille and Nephews and Nieces.

 Next stop was Adelaide, playing at White's Rooms to 3 August.
 At every stop they played to full houses and appreciative audiences then across "the ditch" to New Zealand, taking in Christchurch, Dunedin, and Wellington, but takings were poor on account of local actors being used for supporting roles, some said, rather than importing fresh faces.
 The Majeronis had also lost their hard-working tour manager, Oreste Nobili.